isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 <p>Click below to get to the relevant forms.</p>
 <h4><strong>(1) Waiting List Form</strong></h4>
 <p>For Singapore Citizen / Singapore Permanent Resident pupils who wish to
-apply for a place in Rulang Primary School, please click at the link below.</p>
+apply for a place in Rulang Primary School, please click at the link below.
+The School's decision is final and no appeal will be accepted.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><a href="https://form.gov.sg/#!/60c6b488204151001269e4b3" rel="noopener noreferrer nofollow" target="_blank">Waiting List Form</a>